Malaika Linens

 Objective:

-To design a Summer homeware collection inspired by the unique region of Aswan in Southern Egypt by collaborating with local artisans to celebrate Egyptian heritage and craftsmanship.
+To design a Summer homeware collection inspired by the unique region of Aswan in Southern Egypt, collaborating with local artisans to celebrate Egyptian heritage and craftsmanship.

 About:

-Malaika Linens is an Egyptian homeware design brand deeply inspired by Egyptian heritage.
-Known for their iconic hand-embroidered Egyptian cotton bedding, they’ve since expanded their range to include other areas of homeware design.
-Collaborating closely with local artisans, Malaika celebrates and preserves traditional craftsmanship.
-The brand collaborates with local artisans and operates Threads of Hope, a nonprofit initiative employing Egyptian women and Palestinian refugees.
-Malaika’s intricate embroidery is beautifully crafted by these skilled women, whose artistry brings the brand’s designs to life, preserving traditional craftsmanship and empowering communities.
+Malaika Linens is an Egyptian homeware brand deeply rooted in Egyptian heritage, known for their iconic hand-embroidered Egyptian cotton bedding.
+Collaborating closely with local artisans, Malaika celebrates and preserves traditional craftsmanship through their Threads of Hope initiative, a nonprofit employing Egyptian women and Palestinian refugees whose artistry brings the brand's designs to life.

 Problem Space: